S.D. Revealed

 A.W.
 MERRICK

-Albert W. Merrick was born about 1839 in New York.
-He was a Denver news publisher, who along with W.A.
+He was also a Denver news publisher, who along with W.A.
 Laughlin set up the "Black Hills Pioneer" newspaper in Deadwood in June 1876, described as " a sprightly, well-edited local sheet, devoted to the mining and other interests of the town and surrounding country."
 The first paper was published on June 8, 1876.
-In 1880 A. W. Merrick was living in Deadwood with his family (shown below).
-In 1890 he is shown in the Deadwood Veteran's Census as Albert W. Merrick.

 1880 United States Federal Census > Dakota Territory > Lawrence > Deadwood Township (District 120)